Brandyn117/MSIntuneProject/README.md

 - Create and assign a Windows 11 Compliance Policy
 - Enroll a Windows 10 virtual machine into Intune
 - Validate policy deployment, compliance status, and device registration
-- Document the entire process for resume and portfolio use

 ---